 An array is a fixed-sized data structure for organizing and accessing elements of the same type.
 The Array class in C# is in the System namespace.
 Arrays are similar to classes like Queue and Stack in the System.Collection namespace.
 And, Arrays are considered collections since the class inherits the IList interface (more on interfaces later).
 Unlike in C and C++, arrays are not simply sections of contiguous memory but are objects and therefore have properties and methods.
 See here for a complete listing of properties and methods of the .NET Array class.
 If we only needed to work with a few variables at a time, like num1, num2, and num3, then arrays would be of minimal value.
 However, if we have seven, 70, 7000, or more elements, then working with arrays is extremely beneficial.
 For example, suppose we are recording population data for each of the 50 U.S. states.
 If we were limited to primitive types, then we would have 50 variables named something like popState1 through popState50.
 With an array, we can contain all 50 elements within one array named popState.

-On line 14 a one-dimensional array capable of holding three integers is created named oneDimArray1.
-The square bracket symbols are the array operators.
-The "new" keyword is used to create an object of the specified type.
-In the case of line 14, we are requesting that an object of type array be created with memory for three integers.
-We can separate the operations occurring on line 14.
-Lines 37 and 38 separate the declaration and definition operations.
-Line 37 names the array and line 38 allocates three integers for the size.
+new keyword is used to create an object of the specified type.
+In the case of line 15, we are requesting that an object of type array be created with memory for three integers.
+We can separate the operations occurring on line 15.
+Lines 41 and 42 separate the declaration and definition operations.
+Line 41 names the array and line 42 allocates three integers for the size.

-Lines 16-18 show the array elements (each array member) being assigned values.
-Arrays are "zero-based" which means that the first member is accessed with a "0" index, the second member is accessed with an index of "1", etc. Indexes are also known as subscripts.
+zero-based which means that the first member is accessed with a "0" index, the second member is accessed with an index of "1", etc. Indexes are also known as subscripts.
 In the image below, three locations in memory are created for the array named oneDimArray1.
 The sample address numbers are presented as hexadecimal (16-base) numbers.
 Notice how the address values are incremented by 4 (from 1 to 5 to 9).
 Recall that 4 is the byte size of an integer.
-After lines 16-18 the values stored in those addresses are 1, 2, and 3.
+After lines 17-19 the values stored in those addresses are 1, 2, and 3.
 Also note the highlighted index values of 0, 1, and 2 which are used to access the memory locations.

-Lines 27 and 34 provide alternative ways of creating and initializing an array.
-On both lines 27 and 34 an array of three integers is created and initialized with the values 1, 2, and 3.
-The size of oneDimArray3 is "implicitly" obtained from the number of arguments in the initialization list.
+Lines 31 and 38 provide alternative ways of creating and initializing an array.
+On both lines 31 and 38 an array of three integers is created and initialized with the values 1, 2, and 3.
+The size of oneDimArray3 is implicitly obtained from the number of arguments in the initialization list.
 When an array is implicitly sized, a size declarator is not required but there is a benefit to including it.